TravisAfter losing decades of his life to addiction, Travis found the program that helped him make a fresh start at Seattle’s Union Gospel Mission.

 Looking back on his transformation, even Travis is amazed.
 “Three years ago I was a homeless heroin addict.
 Now I’m sober.
 I have a great job.
 I’m starting a family and we’re building a home.
 Life couldn’t be better.”

-But there are so many others who need a chance to experience the same freedom.
+There are so many others like Travis, who need a chance to experience the same freedom.